nanxiaobei/flooks/README.md

 const model = useModel(name);
 ```

 A React Hook.
-Accepts a model's name, returns a model object with state and actions.
+Accepts a model's name, returns a model object with all state and actions.

 ### getModel